FAQs

 Will I need a parking pass?

-If you are driving to Bowlee on the morning of the ride you will need to purchase a parking pass in advance You can purchase a parking pass HERE.
-It will cost £10 to purchase a parking pass on the day of the ride.
+If you are driving to Bowlee on the morning of the ride you will need to purchase a parking pass.
+It’s best to get your pass in advance via our website or when you purchase your ride entry.
+Note – To purchase a pass on the day is more expensive at £10.00 and by card payment only.

-Yes, just click on the rider login button on the top right of this page to make those changes.
-Or click HERE, If you have any problems please email us at register@tourdemanc.co.uk You can also make a last minute change on the day – no need to let us know.
+If you have any problems, please email us at enquiries@tourdemanc.co.uk .
+You can also make a last-minute change on the day – no need to let us know.

 We don’t issue refunds as we are 100% charitable (run completely by volunteers) and in effect would have to claw back funds from the headline charities.
-(Our Refund policy is expressly stated in the Ts and Cs on our website…and is in line with the practice at similar sports as well as most commercial cycling events too).
+(Our Refund policy is expressly stated in the Ts and Cs on our website and is in line with the practice at similar events as well as most commercial cycling events too).

 If you do need to withdraw or cancel, we are able to offer you a change of name or a deferred entry to our next event.
 Please contact enquiries@tourdemanc.co.uk with your details.